epixa/Talkfest/README.md

 * Custom categories are used to group similar types of discussions (e.g. Funny, Politics, etc.)
 * Posts represent the starting point of a specific discussion (e.g. Some random thought, some link I saw, etc.)
-* Comments are responses to any specific post
+* Comments are responses to any specific post that can be modified by their author or admins
 * Main post stream that lists all posts across all categories
 * Individual category streams for posts
 * User management via the popular FOSUserBundle component